oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

     console.log(pool.connectionsOpen);   // how big the pool actually is console.log(pool.connectionsInUse);  // how many of those connections are held by the application

+Statistics are calculated from the time the pool was created, or since :meth:`pool.reconfigure()` was used to reset the statistics.

 The recording of :ref:`pool queue <connpoolqueue>` statistics, pool settings, and related environment variables can be enabled by setting ``enableStatistics`` to *true* when using :meth:`oracledb.createPool()` or